 Joined ISU: August, 1993

-Dr. Johnson interests include music, religion, history, philosophy, and making the world a better place.
-The specific approach he takes to these areas is of course influenced by the fact that he is a psychologist by training.
+Dr. Johnson interests include music, theater, history, and making the world a better place.
 Dr. Johnson got his BA in Psychology from Indiana University in Bloomington, and his doctorate in clinical psychology from the University of Missouri in 1993.
 He also studied music at Indiana University, the University of Wisconsin, and Indiana State University.
 He did his clinical psychology internship at the Indiana University Medical Center in Indianapolis, and has worked as a clinician in community mental health and correctional settings.

-At ISU, Dr. Johnson is the Co-Director of the Center for the Study of Health, Religion, and Spirituality.
-He has been involved at the local and state levels in policies and programs aimed at substance abuse prevention, and has done clinical work in community mental health and correctional settings.
-He has taught courses in Cognitive Therapy, Psychology of Music, History & Systems of Psychology, Personality Theories, Theories of Addictions, Research on College Student Drinking, Objective Assessment, and Introductory Psychology.
-He has also had the privilege of being able to teach in ISU's summer program in London on "Sex, Drugs, and Rock & Roll: Drug Cultures in the US and the UK."
+Dr. Johnson teaches courses in Cognitive Therapy, Psychology of Music, History of Psychology, Personality Theories, and Theories of Addiction.
+He has also had the privilege of being able to teach in ISU's summer program in London on "Sex, Drugs, and Rock & roll: Drug Cultures in the US and the UK."

-Johnson, T.J. (in press).
-Addiction and the search for the sacred: Religion, spirituality, an d the origins and treatment of substance use disorders.
-In APA Handbook of Psychology, Religion and Spirituality.
+Johnson, T.J.
+(2013).
+Addiction and the search for the sacred: Religion, spirituality, and the origins and treatment of substance use disorders.
+In K.I.
+Pargament; A. Mahoney &E.P.
+Shafranske (Eds.); APA Handbook of Psychology, Religion and Spirituality (Vol 2): An applied psychology of religion and spirituality, pp. 297-317.
 Washington, DC: American Psychological Association.

-Drerup, M.L., Johnson, T.J., & Bindl, S. (in press).
+Drerup, M.L., Johnson, T.J., & Bindl, S. (2011).
 Mediators of the relationship between religiousness/spirituality and alcohol problems in an adult community sample.
 Addictive Behaviors.

 Johnson, T. J., Sheets, V. L., & Kristeller, J. (2008).
 Empirical Identification of Dimensions of Religiousness and Spirituality.
 Mental Health, Religion, & Culture, 11, 745 - 767.